ralphmarondev/pi-home/README.md

 ## How It Works

 - Use the **Tkinter GUI** to toggle door and lighting controls.
-- Alternatively, press the physical buttons connected to the Raspberry Pi for manual control.
-- All actions are synchronized, ensuring seamless operation between GUI and hardware.
+- All actions are synchronized, ensuring seamless operation between GUI and hardware components.

 ---